filipolszewski/prioritized-her/README.md

 error message once.
 Not sure of it was local, unrelated thing, if you're using the code and notice such behaviour, please let me know.

+I have also lost the license for MuJoCo engine, so I might be unable to help with fixing new issues.

 - Deep Deterministic Policy Gradients
 - Experience Replay
 - Exploration Noise and Dynamic Input Normalization